ethstorage/ethstorage-doc/storage-provider-guide/README.md

 The storage providers must provide proof of replication over time to collect rewards.
 This process is sometimes called "mining", and the storage provider is called a "miner".

-Becoming a storage provider in the EthStorage network is fully permissionless, provided the hardware requirements are satisfied.
+Participation as a storage provider is currently limited to whitelisted operators who meet the hardware requirements.